bu-ist/coding-standards/css-and-sass/index.md

 These guidelines strongly encourage the use of sensible patterns that model the best of what's out there.
 The goal is to write extremely lean styles with maximum clarity that leverage preprocessing to optimize both workflow and site performance.

-* Keep all code readable and understandable while writing as little as possible
+* Keep all code readable and understandable while writing as little as possible.
 * All code in our code-base should look like a single person typed it, even when many people are contributing to it.
 * This is a living document, and new ideas are always welcome.
 Please contribute.
 * Everyone strictly enforces the agreed-upon style.